Flashback: United States Holds Off Canada to Win the 2019 Women's PGA Cup

 “I wasn’t worried about making (a top-3 contribution), but was just trying to play well for the team, and be there in case they needed me,” said Grier, a PGA Assistant Professional at Overbrook Country Club in Bryn Mawr, Pennsylvania.

 The U.S. Team included Seul-Ki Park of Billerica, Massachusetts, and reigning Women’s PGA Stroke Play Champion Joanna Coe of Lutherville-Timonium, Maryland.
-The PGA Assistant PGA Professional at Winchester (Massachusetts) Country Club, Park will be getting married next Sunday in Rowley, Massachusetts, had a 75, and Coe a 77.
+The PGA Assistant PGA Professional at Winchester (Massachusetts) Country Club, Park, who got married the following Sunday in Rowley, Massachusetts, had a 75, and Coe a 77.

 “I told myself to stay patient,” said Park, who was keeping the U.S. margin afloat earlier in the day with a steady even-par round through 12 holes.
 “Today, I focused more on my tee shots and made sure that every single shot counts.
 Canada was really coming back, and we could feel the pressure.”